Hair

 Type 3b curls need a bit of extra TLC to help them stay frizz-free and defined.
 Keep our top tips in mind:

-- Comb your curls: Curly hair is fragile, and brushing can lead to frizz.
-Instead, gently separate and detangle your wet and conditioned curls using your fingers or a wide-tooth comb.
+• Comb your curls: Curly hair is fragile, and brushing can lead to frizz.
+Instead, apply Magical Remedy to your wet hair and then gently separate and detangle your conditioned curls using your fingers or a wide-tooth comb.
+To avoid breakage, separate hair into sections and carefully tease the tangles from your curls using the Wet Hairbrush.
+Start near the ends of your hair, and with each brush stroke, move upwards towards the scalp.

 How to style type 3b curls